 - HddError

-Triggered by an HDD (Hard Disk Drive) defect.
+Triggered by an HDD defect.

 - Connect

 Triggered whenever a connection has been established.

 - EthernetLink(<index>)

 There are internal and external links.
 The internal link has always the index 0.
-If a device only has one link, so the internal link is coevally the external link.
-And if a device has additionally a fiber link, it always has the highest index of the links.
+If a device only has one link, the internal link is coevally the external link.
+If a device additionally has a fiber link, it always has the highest index of the links.
 An activated link status is always 1 or true.

 - Input (<index>)

-Triggered by external alarm input.
+Triggered by an external alarm input.

 - VideoAlarm(<camera>)

-Triggered by interruption of the video signal.
+Triggered by an interruption of the video signal.

-- Motion (<camera>)

-Triggered by motion alarm.
+- Motion(<camera>) Triggered by motion alarm.

-- Remote (<index>)

-Triggered by remote station's switching contact (only if a connection exists).
+- Remote( <index>)</index> Triggered by remote station's switching contact (only if a connection exists).

-- VCARule (<camera>, <rule>, <configuration (opt)>)

-Triggered by a certain VCA alarm (rule) from a video line (camera).
-The

-<configuration> parameter is optional and checks additionally if the alarm was

-generated by the given VCA configuration profile.
-See also the documentation IVA Task Script Language.

-- Key (<index>)

-Triggered by a Softkey (1-8) or the Alarm Key (0) of a connected IntuiKey keyboard.

-- NightMode

-Triggered when the night mode of the device is activated.
-(Only for devices supporting night mode.)

-- AudioAlarm(<audio line>)

-Triggered by an audio alarm on the corresponding audio line.

-- VitualAlarm(<index>)

-Triggered by a virtual alarm input.

-- IsFirstPass
+- VCARule (<camera>, <rule>, <configuration(opt)>) Triggered by a certain VCA alarm (rule) from a video line (camera).
+The <configuration> parameter is optional and checks additionally if the alarm was generated by the specified VCA configuration profile.
+See also the IVA Task Script Language documentation. - Key(<index>) Triggered by a softkey (1-8) or the alarm key (0) of a connected IntuiKey keyboard. - NightMode Triggered when the night mode of the device is activated (only for devices supporting night mode). - AudioAlarm(<audio line>) Triggered by an audio alarm on the corresponding audio line. - VitualAlarm(<index>) Triggered by a virtual alarm input. - IsFirstPass

 Triggered once when the Alarm Task Engine is started and the script is processed for the first time.
-This can be used e.g. to initialize other states.
+This can be used, for example, to initialize other states.

-VCATaskRunning(<camera>)

-Triggered when the VCA task of a video line (camera) is running.
-This state can, for example, be used to perform an action or an alarm in case the VCA task is interrupted.
+- VCATaskRunning (<camera>) Triggered when the VCA task of a video line (camera) is running.
+This state can, for example, be used to perform an action or an alarm in case the VCA task is interrupted. - ManipulationAlarm(<index>) Triggered by an external manipulation alarm (for example if the housing of the device is opened).
+Only for devices which support manipulation alarms.